 To further examine the potential role of the fungal RNAi pathway in a compatible interaction between wheat and Z. tritici we produced several Z. tritici mutants deficient in the key RNAi components.
 Gene deletion strains for the single predicted ZtDCL gene and both of the genes, ZtAGO1 and ZtAGO2, predicted to encode Argonaute proteins were generated and validated by PCR.
 All mutant strains were produced in the Z. tritici IPO323 $\Delta ku70$ background (Bowler et al., 2010) which maximizes homologous recombination.
 Three independent mutants for each target gene were selected for further study.
 In replicated infection bioassays using the susceptible wheat cv.
-Bobwhite, all generated mutant strains, Δdcl , $\Delta ago1$, and $\Delta ago2$, displayed virulence phenotypes indistinguishable to the parental IPO323 $\Delta ku70$ strain (Figure 4).
-The rate of disease lesion development on the infected leaves was similar to the IPO323 $\Delta ku70$ control in all experiments, with inoculation zones becoming fully necrotic by 16 dpi (Figure 4).
+Bobwhite, all generated mutant strains, Δdcl , $\Delta ago1$, and $\triangle ago 2$, induced similar levels of disease to the parental IPO323 $\Delta ku70$ strain.
+That is, no appreciable change in the percentage of leaf area affected by necrosis (Figure 4) and or pycnidia density (Supplementary Figure S6) between the parental strain and any of the three mutant strains was apparent.
+Moreover, rates of disease lesion development on the infected leaves were similar to the IPO323 $\Delta ku70$ control in all experiments, with inoculation zones becoming fully necrotic by 16 dpi (Figure 4).
 These experiments therefore demonstrated that ZtDCL, ZtAGO1, and ZtAGO2 genes are dispensable for virulence.

-3.4 Evidence for DCL-independent biogenesis of sRNA in Z. tritici
+Evidence for DCL-Independent Biogenesis of sRNA in Z. tritici